A person writes "We Want Your Feedback" on a sheet of paper next to a calculator and another document on a wooden table.

 Taking Advantage of Review Incentives

-The key is that my enthusiasm has to be real regardless of the incentive.
+Sometimes business owners offer incentives like store credit or discounts for helpful reviews.
+I take advantage of these when I genuinely love the product or service—the enthusiasm has to be real regardless of the incentive.
 If I wouldn’t naturally recommend something, no amount of store credit will make me write a testimonial for it.

-What Elements I Include
+What I Include When I Can

 • My name and business name (for brand recognition)